 1 / 30

 Every new co-ed needs a shower caddy for their shampoo, toothpaste, toothbrush, deodorant, etc. It needs to be waterproof and have drain holes of some sort.
-So this guy has that covered, but he's missing shower shoes (inexpensive flip-flops work great).
+What many forget is a pair of shower shoes (inexpensive flip-flops work great).
 You don't want to walk around barefoot in a dorm bathroom.
-Second, the red towel.
-When he washes this towel, everything else in the load will turn pink.
 Choose an unusual color or pattern for towels so it's easy to tell which ones are yours, but stay away from really dark, vibrant colors which will bleed.
 And be sure to practice sorting laundry and other life skills for college students before leaving home.

 2 / 30

 Don't stress out over the infinite number of dorm style guides – we'll make it really easy for you.
 Pick one bright color – a blue, green, yellow or other common shade.
 That's it.
 Coordinate your bedding and décor so that it includes or complements that color, and you're done.
 This makes it easier to match whatever your roommate chooses, and easier to maintain your style when you inevitably move around to different living spaces in the coming years.

 3 / 30

 Choose a Silent Fan/Heater

 There are plenty of things you don't need for the dorms, but you will need some temperature control.
 Cold dorms need heaters and hot dorms need fans.
 Because noise can be an issue, it's important to find a silent version.
 While a little pricey, we suggest this quiet Dyson hybrid model that can both heat and cool down a dorm room as needed.
 However, before purchasing be sure to check out your dorms specific regulations when it comes to space heaters.

 4 / 30